 Survey of Earned Doctorates

-The SED questionnaire, all editions of Doctorate Recipients from U.S. Universities, and other products related to SED—including U.S. Doctorates in the 20th Century, which documents the history of U.S. doctoral education from 1861 through 1999, and the data series Science and Engineering Degrees, by Race/Ethnicity of Recipients—are available at https://nsf.gov/statistics/srvydoctorates/.
+The SED questionnaire, all editions of Doctorate Recipients from U.S. Universities, InfoBriefs, and other data products related to the SED are available at https://nsf.gov/statistics/srvydoctorates/.

 Science and Engineering Indicators

-Science and Engineering Indicators offers a comprehensive look at the U.S. S&E enterprise, including education, demographics, employment, research and development expenditures, science and technology capabilities, and public attitudes and understanding about science.
-The SED data are included in the Indicators 2020 report Higher Education in Science and Engineering (NSB-2019-7), available at https://ncses.nsf.gov/pubs/nsb20197/.
+Science and Engineering Indicators is a biennial report that offers a comprehensive look at the U.S. S&E enterprise, including education, demographics, employment, research and development expenditures, science and technology capabilities, and public attitudes and understanding about science.
+SED data are included in the Science and Engineering Indicators report Higher Education in Science and Engineering available at https://ncses.nsf.gov/indicators.

 Women, Minorities, and Persons with Disabilities in Science and Engineering

 The biennial report Women, Minorities, and Persons with Disabilities in Science and Engineering looks at the participation of these three groups in S&E education and employment.
 Topics in the report include enrollment; field of degree; employment status; and occupation, including academic careers.
-The SED data in the 2019 edition (NSF 19-304) are available at https://ncses.nsf.gov/pubs/nsf19304/.
+SED data are included in the report, which is available at https://ncses.nsf.gov/wmpd.